Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SitesApi.md

 let sitesApi = new SitesApi(this.alfrescoApi);

 let opts = {
-  'siteMembershipApprovalBody':  // SiteMembershipApprovalBody | Accepting a request to join, optionally, allows assignment of a role to the user.
+  'siteMembershipApprovalBody':  //  | Accepting a request to join, optionally, allows assignment of a role to the user.

 };

-sitesApi.approveSiteMembershipRequest(siteIdinviteeIdopts).then(function() {
+sitesApi.approveSiteMembershipRequest(siteIdinviteeIdopts).then(() => {
   console.log('API called successfully.');
 }, function(error) {
   console.error(error);